nakamasato/kubernetes-operator-basics/07-create-operator-with-kubebuilder/03-password-operator/README.md

 ## 0. Design Operator `PasswordOperator`

+1. Make only one Custom Resource `Password`.
-When custom resource `Password` is created, `Secret` with `password` field is created with the same name as the `Password` object.
+1. When custom resource `Password` is created, the controller generates a password, create a `Secret` with the same name as the `Password` object, and store the password in `password` field.
+1. Provide password generation options. e.g. password length, the number of digits and symbols, etc.

 ![](01-design-operator.drawio.svg)

 ## 1. [kubebuilder] Init project

-Make a directory and initialize git repository.
+Make a directory and initialize git repository

 ```
 mkdir -p ~/projects/password-operator
 cd ~/projects/password-operator